In this article we’re looking at Rosineer heat press machines for producing rosin.

 Before we go any further, I’ll readily admit that the ins and outs of oils, waxes, rosins, resins, or shatters are not my area of expertise.
-I don’t make or use the products myself.
-Heat press machines are what we’re into around here, and it’s about those that I hope to give you some valuable information.
+I don’t use rosin myself.
+However, I know a lot about heat press machines, and I will give you valuable information on them.

 Wikipedia’s definition of rosin goes like this: “a solid form of resin obtained from pines and some other plants“.